 We embrace that educator roles are multidimensional with accountability for developing clinical knowledge, retention, recruitment, and constant orientation demands, which are some of the largest challenges in today’s healthcare environment.

 Preventing injurious falls requires knowledge, buy-in, and engagement of the team.
 Building and integrating the Hendrich II Fall Risk Model™ into practice does not have to be complicated.
-We inform and support you, your healthcare system, and nurses with continuing web-based education courses, change management and adoption experts, and a plan to integrate the model into the EHR and workflow that aligns with your culture and existing care model.
+We inform and support you, your healthcare system, and nurses with continuing online education courses, change management and adoption experts, and a plan to integrate the model into the EHR and workflow that aligns with your culture and existing care model.

 Key Benefits for EducatorsHIIFRM does not add to an already complex workflowWeb-based contact hours with unlimited seats for nursing to elevate practiceEvidence-based interventions aligned to risk factorsNational experts to support program adoption and sustainmentPromote outcomes with best practicesResource Center to support your fall program

 Informatic teams are often tasked with adopting a fall risk model into your organization’s electronic health record (EHR) and/or managing the program.
 We understand a team-based approach is necessary to find an effective, evidence-based program that minimizes process duplication or redundancy.

 The Hendrich team shares best practice approaches and supports you and your team as you manage the licensure and integration into your record.